10 Homework & Study Tips for Students with ADHD

 2. Create a consistent schedule

-It is important for kids with ADD/ADHD to have a consistent routine.
+It is important for kids with ADHD to have a consistent routine.
 This will help your child start his or her homework and focus.
-Set a time each day for your child to sit down and complete his or her work.
+Set a time each day for your child to sit down and complete their work.

 3. Study in spurts